0xdespot/lido-csm-dashboard/README.md

 **Bond APY** represents the stETH rebase rate—the automatic growth of your bond due to Ethereum staking rewards.
 This rate is set by the Lido protocol and applies equally to all operators.
 The dashboard shows the current 7-day average rate from Lido's API.

-> **Note**: Bond APY shows the current stETH rate for both 28-Day and Lifetime columns, as historical rates aren't readily available.
+> **Note**: With a Graph API key configured (`THEGRAPH_API_KEY`), Bond APY shows the actual historical stETH rate for each distribution frame.
+Without the API key, it falls back to the current rate (marked with an asterisk).

 ### Why You Might Want an Etherscan API Key